NeutronStarDAO/ConstellationBook-English/src/2.CoreProtocol/Messageroutinglayer.md

-# Message routing layer
+# Message Routing Layer

-## Message relay station in the replica
+## Message Relay Station in the Replica

 The message routing layer, as its name suggests, is responsible for message transimission within a replica.
 It acts as an intermediary, interfacing between upper and lower layers.